GEO1010 : Interconnected World

 Assessment Rationale And Relationship

-The essay will reflect the content taught in the foundations block, and will help assess students ability to deal with core concepts and context
+The multiple choice quiz will cover the content taught in the different blocks, and will help assess students' ability to deal with core concepts and context

 The exam draws together content from the whole module, meaning that students are required to study and synthesize material from across the module as a whole, rather than only focusing on certain blocks